Atlas975/Notes/DistributedSystems/CommunicationModels/Group_communication.md

 ___
 # Group communication
-Group communication is a vital middleware layer in distributed systems.
-It is used for efficient data dissemination across networks, enabling applications like service discovery, publish/subscribe systems, replication, and shared channels.
+-  A [[Distributed_systems#Middleware|middleware]] used for efficient data dissemination across networks, enabling applications like service discovery, publish/subscribe systems, replication, and shared channels.
+- This middleware enables multicast of messages with a single action

-## Group communication models
+## Communication models
 - **Unicast:** 1:1, typical of web applications.
 - **Broadcast:** 1:Many, where a message is sent to all nodes in a network.
-- **Multicast:** Many:Many, allowing messages to be sent to a subset of nodes.
+- **Multicast:** Many:Many, supports group communication
 ## Types of group Communication

 Group communication can vary based on membership and structure: